biga-ahk/biga.ahk/src/object/forIn.md

-Iterates over own enumerable keys of an object and invokes `iteratee` for each property.
+Iterates over own enumerable keys of `object` and invokes `iteratee` for each property.
 The iteratee is invoked with three arguments: (value, key, object).
 Iteratee functions may exit iteration early by explicitly returning `false`.

 ## Arguments